CVE-2025-15398

 01 // Technical Summary

-Uasoft Badaso versions up to 2.9.7 are vulnerable to a weak password recovery attack due to a flaw in the forgetPassword function.
-This allows attackers to potentially compromise user accounts remotely, posing a significant risk of unauthorized access and data breaches.
-The vendor has not responded to the disclosure, increasing the urgency of patching.
+Uasoft Badaso versions up to 2.9.7 are vulnerable to a weak password recovery attack.
+This vulnerability, residing in the forgetPassword function, allows attackers to potentially compromise user accounts due to flawed token handling, despite the high complexity and difficult exploitability.
+The vendor has not responded to the disclosure, increasing the risk of exploitation.

 02 // Vulnerability Mechanism

-Step 3: Token Interception/Guessing: The attacker attempts to obtain or guess the password reset token.
-This could involve intercepting the email containing the token, brute-forcing the token, or exploiting weaknesses in the token generation algorithm.
+Step 3: Token Interception/Prediction (Likely): The attacker attempts to intercept the password reset token sent to the target user's email or attempts to predict the token based on known information or vulnerabilities in the token generation algorithm.

-Step 4: Password Reset: The attacker uses the obtained token to reset the victim's password, gaining unauthorized access to the account.
+Step 5: Password Reset: The attacker uses the intercepted or predicted token to reset the target user's password.

 03 // Deep Technical Analysis